kubocd/kubocd-doc/docs/getting-started/110-kind.md

 This section walks you through setting up a local Kubernetes cluster using Docker and **Kind**, then installing **FluxCD** and **KuboCD** on top of it.

+!!! tip

-> **Already have a Kubernetes cluster?**
+    **Already have a Kubernetes cluster?**
-> You can skip the cluster creation and follow the instructions in [Installation on an existing cluster](120-existing-cluster.md).
+    You can skip the cluster creation and follow the instructions in [Installation on an existing cluster](120-existing-cluster.md).

 ---